ALEEEHU/Awesome-Text2X-Resources/README.md

 ✉️ Any additions or suggestions, feel free to contribute and contact hyqale1024@gmail.com.

+## Update Logs
+- update some papers accepted by CVPR 2024!
+Congratulations🎉

 ## Table of contents

 - [Text to 4D](#text-to-4d)